haesleinhuepf/napari-skimage-regionprops/README.md

 ## Working with time-lapse and tracking data

-Note that tables for time-lapse data should include a column named "frame", which indicates which slice in time the given row refers to.
-If you want to import your own csv files for time-lapse data make sure to include this column.
+You can also derive measurements from a timelapse dataset by selecting `Tools > Measurement tables > Regionprops of all frames (nsr)`.
+If you do so, a "frame" column will be introduced.
+This column indicates which slice in time the given row refers to.
+If you want to import your own csv files for time-lapse data make sure to include this "frame" column as well.
 If you have tracking data where each column specifies measurements for a track instead of a label at a specific time point, this column must not be added.

 In case you have 2D time-lapse data you need to convert it into a suitable shape using the function: `Tools > Utilities > Convert 3D stack to 2D time-lapse (time-slicer)`, which can be found in the [napari time slicer](https://www.napari-hub.org/plugins/napari-time-slicer).

-Last but not least, make sure that in case of time-lapse data the label image has labels that are subsquently labeled per timepoint.
-E.g. a dataset where label 5 is missing at timepoint 4 may be visualized incorrectly.

 ## Usage: multichannel or multi-label data

 If you want to relate objects from one channels to objects from another channel, you can use `Tools > Measurement tables > Object Features/Properties (scikit-image, nsr)`.
-This plugin module allos you to answer questions like:
+This plugin module allows you to answer questions like:
-  - how many objects I have inside other objects?
+  - How many objects I have inside other objects?
-  - what is the average intensity of the objects inside other objects?
+  - What is the average intensity of the objects inside other objects?
 For that, you need at least two labeled images in napari.
 You can relate objects along with their features.
 If intensity features are also wanted, then you also need to provide two intensity images.
 Below, there is a small example on how to use it.